siemens/ix/packages/documentation/docs/controls/date-picker.md

 # Date picker
 <!-- introduction start -->
-The date picker component provides a versatile calendar menu that can be used as a standalone element or within a dropdown for date input, offering a seamless way to select dates.
+Date pickers provide a versatile calendar that can be used as a standalone element or within a dropdown for date input, offering a seamless way to select dates.
 <!-- introduction end -->

 ## Examples